kiwitcms/Kiwi/docs/source/guide/usecase.rst

 #.
 Manager searches for a Test Plan.
 See the section
    :ref:`searching-testplans`.
 #.
 Manager assigns priorities to Test Cases.
-See the section
-   :ref:`editing-testcase`.
 #.
 QA searches for Test Plan.
 #.
 QA creates new Test Run.
 See the section :ref:`creating-testrun`.
 #.
 QA executes Test Run, based on Test Case priorities.
 See the